Morningside Heights, Toronto: Education

 Two public school boards operate schools in Morningside Heights, the separate Toronto Catholic District School Board (TCDSB), and the secular Toronto District School Board (TDSB).

 TDSB operates two public elementary schools (JK-Grade 8) in the neighbourhood, Brookside Public School, and Thomas Wells Public School.
 Brookside sits on much of the former golf course and is surrounded by single-detached housing.
 Designed by Teeple Architects, this school was opened in September 2007.
 Also this school has achieved the LEED Gold" certification.
 Students attending Brookside requires school uniform.
 Thomas Wells Public School, named after Thomas Leonard Wells, was opened in September 2005.
 This school was the first LEED Silver certified elementary school in Canada.
 Currently the school has over 700 students. this was derived from the street that The school is located on Nightstar Road.

 Brookside Public School is one of three public elementary schools situated in Morningside Heights.

-TCDSB operates one public elementary school in the neighbourhood, Blessed Pier Giorgio Frassati Catholic School, located adjacent to Brookside Public School.
+TCDSB operates one public elementary school in the neighbourhood, St. Pier Giorgio Frassati Catholic School, located adjacent to Brookside Public School.
 The school opened in September 2013.
-The building itself is divided into public and school use areas, and includes a multi-purpose room available for specialty programs and after hours use.
-The building is barrier free and include an elevator and barrier free washrooms.
-The school includes purpose built classrooms for Junior and Senior Kindergarten, and features a well-defined, student-friendly playground areas that combine hard and soft landscaping.
-Environmentally friendly by design, the building incorporates enhanced access to natural light, particularly in classrooms, water efficient landscaping, enhanced site storm water management, an energy efficient building envelope which includes high performance windows and a cool white roof to reduce heat gain through the roof.
-The school also requires students to wear uniforms.
-The school is named after Pier Giorgio Frassati.

 Neither school board operates a secondary school in the neighbourhood, with TCDSB/TDSB secondary school students residing in Morningside Heights attending institutions in other neighbourhoods.
 The French-based public secular school board, Conseil scolaire Viamonde, and it separate counterpart, Conseil scolaire catholique MonAvenir also offer schooling to applicable residents of Morningside, although they do not operate a school in the neighbourhood, with CSCM/CSV students attending schools situated in other neighbourhoods in Toronto.